 Is the Bible the Book of Life?

 Many never had their names written there, for the book contains only the names of those who at some time in their lives confessed faith in Christ (Luke 10:20).
-Therefore, Jesus said, “Watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man” (Luke 21:36).
-The Bible tells us, “And there shall in no wise enter into it any thing that defileth, neither whatsoever worketh abomination, or maketh a lie: but they which are written in the Lamb’s book of life” (Revelation 21:27 also, v.
-12).
+The Bible tells us, “And there shall in no wise enter into it any thing that defileth, neither whatsoever worketh abomination, or maketh a lie: but they which are written in the Lamb’s book of life” (Revelation 21:27 also, verse 12).

 How Can We Have Our Names Written in the Book of Life?

 To have our names written in the Book of Life, first, we need to repent of our sins (Luke 13:3).
 Repentance means forsaking the old evil way of life.
-Then, we need to “Believe in the Lord Jesus” as a personal Savior from sin (Acts 16:31).
+Then, we need to “Believe in the Lord Jesus” as our Savior from sin (Acts 16:31).
 Justification by faith implies more than a simple adjustment of a person’s legal status in the eyes of God’s (Romans 3:25).
-For Faith in the Lord involves a personal relationship with Him.
+It involves a personal daily relationship with Him.
 It involves having love and gratitude to the Savior for what He did on the cross (Ephesians 5:20; Hebrews 13:15).
-It involves allowing the Lord to cleanse us from all unrighteousness to reflect His pure character.
+And it involves allowing the Lord to cleanse us from all unrighteousness to reflect His pure character.

 Jesus said, “Abide in me, and I in you.
 As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in me” (John 15:4).
 The believer has to be connected to Christ through daily prayer and study of His Word.
-It is not possible for one branch to depend upon another for its life.
-Therefore, to abide in Christ means that the believer must have a continual communion with Him and must live His life (Galatians 2:20).
+To abide in Christ means that the believer must have a continual communion with Him and must live His life (Galatians 2:20).
 The believer’s relationship with Christ should be build on a great respect for Him and for all that He is (1 Thessalonians 5:16-18).

 Faith must be coupled with an honest longing to know Him better (Philippians 3:10) and become more like Him in character (Matthew 5:48).
 It means having a simple childlike trust in Christ without holding back to the point that the believers are ready to take Him fully at His word and follow commands.
-Without trust, there can be no true justification (Hebrews 11:6).
-David wrote, “I delight to do Your will, O my God, And Your law is within my heart” (Psalm 40:8).
+Without trust and submission, there can be no true justification (Hebrews 11:6).

 Finally, to have our names written in the Book of Life, we need to walk as Jesus walked in obedience to God’s moral Law (Exodus 20:3-17) by the power of His grace (Colossians 2:6).
-God supplies all the grace necessary to do that which is right for “all things are possible with God” (Mark 10:27).
+It is God, who supplies all the grace necessary to do that which is right for “all things are possible with God” (Mark 10:27).

 In His service,